espressif/.github/profile/README.md

 The **ESP Registry** is a tool that downloads dependencies for any ESP-IDF CMake project.
 It makes sure that the right versions of all components required for a successful build of your project are in place.
 The download happens automatically during a run of CMake.

 Find the most exciting ESP-IDF components on [ESP Registry](https://components.espressif.com/)!
+If you want to contribute to this project, you can do so at [IDF Component Manager repository](https://github.com/espressif/idf-component-manager).
 ## Frameworks

 * [IoT Development Framework (ESP-IDF)](https://github.com/espressif/esp-idf)